evoila/osb-backup-agent/README.md

 ```

 ### Backup Polling Body ###
-Please not that the ``error_message`` field will not show up in the json, if it is empty.
+Please be aware of the fact that the ``error_message`` field will not show up in the json, if it is empty.
 Same goes for fields that are dedicated to a specific backup destination type, which will be ignored if empty.

 ```json
 {